 Installation, irrigation, and maintenance of amenity plants in urban landscapes with an emphasis on integrated environmental landscape technologies.
-Lecture, lab.
+3 hours lecture, 3 hours lab.
 Fee.
 Prerequisite: ABS 260 (or its equivalent).

 ABS 364 Urban Forestry.
-(4)
+(3)

 Care, maintenance, and valuation of the urban forest, including public and private landscape codes.
-Lecture, lab.
 Prerequisite: ABS 260 (or its equivalent).